WinPlot is a graphing utility that was written and maintained

 Some View Menu Options

-Rotate changes orientation.
-In particular, adjusting Up (use the up arrow key), Down (use the down arrow key), Turn (use the right arrow key), or Back (use the left arrow key) rotates the figure.
-Pressing the up arrow decreases the polar angle, "phi", by a fixed amount (the default is 6 degrees, but this can be reset in the Angle dialogue box).
-Pressing the right arrow key increases the azimuth, "theta", about the z axis by this same fixed amount.
+Changing the position of the Observer changes the perspective.
+In particular, adjusting Up (press the F8 key), Down (press Ctrl F8), Turn (press F9), or Back (press Ctrl F9) rotates the figure.
+Pressing F8 decreases the polar angle, "phi", by a fixed amount (the default is 6 degrees, but this can be reset in the Angle dialogue box).
+Pressing F9 increases the azimuth, "theta", about the z axis by this same fixed amount.

-Zoom/Out (use the Page Down key) shrinks the size of the
+Zoom/Zoom Out shrinks the size of the figure

-figure by a fixed ratio (the default is 1.1 but this can be changed in the
+by a fixed ratio (the default is 1.2 but this can be changed in the Zoom/Factor

 Plotting Phase Space Trajectories of Differential Equations